camunda/camunda-docs-manual/content/webapps/admin/tenant-management.md

 {{< img src="../img/admin-tenants.png" title="Tenants Menu" >}}

 The Tenants menu allows you to add, edit and delete tenants.
-Beside that you can view which user or group is a member of a tenant.
+Besides that you can view which user or group is a member of a tenant.

 ## Create a new tenant